-- Evaluating the design and implementation of key controls over the long term insurance liabilities; - Making an assessment of the appointed actuary's competence, capabilities and objectivity; - Obtaining an understanding of the work of the appointed actuary; - Performing tests of detail to assess the completeness and integrity of the data provided to the appointed actuary for the purpose of determining the long term insurance liabilities; - Involving our internal actuarial team to assist with evaluating the appropriateness of the appointed actuary's report on the year end long term insurance liabilities including challenging the methodology used and its key assumptions; - Assessing the adequacy of disclosures made in the financial statements in relation to the long term insurance liabilities.
+- Evaluating the design and implementation of key controls over the long term insurance liabilities; - Making an assessment of the appointed actuary's competence, capabilities and objectivity; - Obtaining an understanding of the work of the appointed actuary; - Performing tests of detail to assess the completeness and integrity of the data provided to the appointed actuary for the purpose of determining the long term insurance liabilities; - Involving actuaries to assist the audit team with evaluating the appropriateness of the appointed actuary's report on the year end long term insurance liabilities including challenging the methodology used and its key assumptions; - Assessing the adequacy of disclosures made in the financial statements in relation to the long term insurance liabilities.

-The disclosures about long term insurance liabilities are disclosed in notes 4, 5 and 20 to the financial statements.
+The Company and Group disclosures on long term insurance liabilities are disclosed in notes 4, 5 and 21 to the financial statements.